 Growing

-he was hooked, spending endless hours and wearing out countless
+was hooked, spending endless hours and wearing out countless

 records learning songs and riffs.
 This fascination with music